 Toronto, Kingston, Mississauga, Vaughan, Waterloo, and Oakville.

-On April 13, 2016, following more than two years of lobbying Ottawa City Councillors, together with a broad coalition of partners and supporters, PAWS was successful in obtaining a 21 to 3 vote in favour of amending Bylaw 2011-241 with respect to restricting the sale of cats and dogs sold for profit in Ottawa pet stores and retail outlets.
+Following a two year campaign lobbying the City of Ottawa, together with a broad coalition of partners and supporters, PAWS was successful in obtaining a 21 to 3 vote in favour of amending Bylaw 2002-189 with respect to restricting the sale of cats and dogs sold for profit in Ottawa pet stores and retail outlets.

-As well, a 48 hour cooling off period on purchases will take effect.
+- A 48 hour cooling off period whereby consumers can return a cat or dog for a full refund.
 This is to protect both consumers and animals in the case of consumers who buy on impulse and then experience buyers remorse.

-PAWS formal submission and recommendation to the City of Ottawa can be seen here:PAWS Submission to City of Ottawa
+PAWS formal submission and recommendation to the City of Ottawa can be seen here:PAWS FINAL Recommendations Report to City of Ottawa February 16, 2016